Favorite SF/Fantasy Series Novels

 The Han Solo Adventures

 If you never read media tie-ins because you think they are a weak substitute for the real thing and you've read fanfic that's leagues better than the dreck written by tie-in writers, you can make your first exception this series.
 I believe these were the first Star Wars tie-in novels and Brian Daley was just the guy to write Han Solo.
 It's a trilogy: Han Solo at Star's End, Han Solo's Revenge and Han Solo and the Lost Legacy.
+These are very fun books and I always picture them as movies starring Harrison Ford.

 Han Solo Adventures